prabhat-123/Deploying_imagenet_pretrained_models_as_flask_web_service/README.md

      python -m venv venv

+     e.g python -m venv imagenet

-   Here venv is the name of the environment you like to choose.
+    Here venv is the name of the environment you like to choose. imagenet is the name of the virtual environment that i choose to use in     the example

  #### Recommended